supahcraig/CLDR/Labs/Data Warehouse/Dbeaver Connect.md

       * remove the `jdbc:hive2://` prefix from the URL; dbeaver will add it for you in the JDBC URL box.
   * Leave the port empty.
   * Database/Schema can be left empty or set to the database you want to connect into.
-  * _The authentication section will be covered later in this document._
+  * _The authentication section & Driver Settings will be covered later in this document._

 ![](./images/dbeaver/dbeaver-update-host.png)

+5. [Proceed to Authentication[(#Authentication)

+---

 ### Impala Connection Setup